Shanks0465/Shanks0465/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to work with projects relating to ML,AI and Software Development.\
+💡 &nbsp;I like to explore around various domains which involve Software Development.\
 🎓 &nbsp;Completed my B.Tech in Computer Science from Vellore Institute of Technology, Chennai Campus.

 ### 🛠 &nbsp;Tech Stack